lnbits/boltcards/README.md

   - Click SCAN QR CODE to scan the QR
   - Or click WIPE DATA in LNbits to copy and paste in to the app (PASTE KEY JSON)
 - Click RESET CARD NOW and approach the NFC card to erase it.
 DO NOT REMOVE THE CARD PREMATURELY!
-- Now if all is successful the card can be safely deleted from LNbits (but keep the keys backuped anyway; batter safe than brick).
+- Now if all is successful the card can be safely deleted from LNbits (but keep the keys backuped anyway; better safe than brick).

 If you somehow find yourself in some non-standard state (for instance only k3 and k4 remains filled after previous unsuccessful reset), then you need to edit the key fields manually (for instance leave k0-k2 to zeroes and provide the right k3 and k4).